Monnoroch/ColorHighlighter/README.md

 **Settings :**

 You can choose the highliting style from:
-- Filled, outlined in ST2.
+- "Filled", "outlined", "none" in ST2.
-- Filled, outlined, underlined (solid, strippled, squiggly) in ST3.
+- "Filled", "outlined", "none", "underlined" (solid, strippled, squiggly) in ST3.

 You can also turn on highlighting all colors at once.
 This mode has own highlighting style, so you can highlight all colors with underline and selected colors with filled rect.